snowyu/ShareIt/README.md

 and you'll be part of the discussion mailing list! [(Archives here.)](http://librelist.com/browser/webp2p/)

+## How to test it

+Currently, the web app is served by a Node.js server that also works as a websockets proxy, so you'll need to have installed Node.js and the modules 'express' and 'socket.io' (you can install them with the Node.js 'npm' tool).
+Later, you can be able to launch it just writting on a terminal 'node server.js' and access to the server on http://localhost:8000.

+Regarding to the browser, you will need Firefox > v14 or Internet Explorer 10 (Chrome/Chromium will be available when is fixed a bug related to [storing File object references on IndexedDB](http://code.google.com/p/chromium/issues/detail?id=108012), luckily on [September](http://en.wikipedia.org/wiki/September_(singer)) - pun intended ;-) ).
+Because the IndexedDB is common accesed by all the browser tabs, to test it locally on the same machine instead of with two computers/browsers/virtual machines you can do it with Firefox launching two instances each one with it's own profile.
+You can be able to do it with 'firefox -P -no-remote' to show the Firefox ProfileManager and force to create a new full instance instead of open a new browser on the current running up.

 ## TODO

 * Work on doing proper PeerConnection based transfers when builds are available.